Signature spell

 • To create a signature spell, you can select any number of modifications from the spell modification list below and add them to the base spell.
 Each modification increases the level of the new signature spell by a number listed in the parenthesis (e.g. if you apply the ‘moving spell (+1)’ modification to a base spell of 1st level, the new signature spell is 2nd level):

-• When you add modifications, you add them one at a time and their effect is added to the spell before you add another modification (e.g. you may add the ‘raise spell (+1)’ modification to charm person twice to raise the spell to a 3rd level spell to grant the new spell three targets before you then add the ‘damaging spell (+1)’ modification to have the new signature spell also damage those targets when they fail their saving throw; creating a new signature spell with a total spell level of 4th level).
+• When you add a spell modification, you add them one at a time and their effect is added to the spell before you add another modification (e.g. you may add the ‘raise spell (+1)’ modification to charm person twice to raise the spell to a 3rd level spell to grant the new spell three targets before you then add the ‘damaging spell (+1)’ modification to have the new signature spell also damage those targets when they fail their saving throw; creating a new signature spell with a total spell level of 4th level).

 • After adding the spell modifications, the total level of your new signature spell must be of a level you can cast, as shown on the wizard table.